ericchase/tool--remove-directories/README.md

 # tool--remove-directories
-[unlicensed] Tool for recursively removing directories (and their files) by name.
+Tool for recursively removing directories (and their files) by name.